logo for cat-lovers-only.com

 Do what you can to reduce your cat's stress level, and give your cat extra attention and affection during this time.

 PetWellBeing offers a product designed to treat diarrhea in cats.
-Feline Plantaeris is a safe, herbal remedy designed to regulate your cat's intestinal functions.
-It's formulated by a naturopathic veterinarian, and some cat owners have had success with it.
+BM Tone-Up Gold is a safe, herbal remedy designed to regulate your cat's intestinal functions.
+They employ holistic veterinarians to develop formulas, and some cat owners have had success with it.

 Symptoms and causes of feline diarrhea